merenlab/merenlab.org/_posts/miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs.md

 Every dot in this figure represents one of the 4,022 genomes in this analysis.
 So 94% of all complete genomes (not isolates, complete, closed genomes) in NCBI has redundancy way less than 10% based on this BSCG.

 <blockquote>
-A lower completion score may be due to underestimation, but a higher redundancy will never due to overestimation.
-You must clean it up.
+A lower completion score may be due to underestimation, but a higher redundancy will almost never be due to overestimation.
+You must try to clean it up.
 <br /><br />
 </blockquote>